 So you’ve saved, and planned, and made reservations.
 Now what?
 Have fun, of course!

 Trying to do it all will undoubtedly lead to a less-than-magical experience.
 Make sure to build in some time to stop and smell the roses.
 While many people do go on their first trip assuming it will be their only trip and try to do it all, you may find after that you can’t wait to return.
 Plan some time to swim in the resort pool.
 Make at least one Advance Dining Reservation at a restaurant and experience the food and fun.
 Check out any special events that may be happening during your stay.
 Just make sure to make your trip memorable.

 Remember that the crowd levels will determine the number of attractions you can visit.
 As will the age and stamina of the travelers.
 There is a handy guide that highlights the height requirements of specific rides.
 Take a look at that to determine what younger riders can experience.

-There are a number of recreational activities to experience without being in a theme park.
+There are several recreational activities to experience without being in a theme park.
 Our Recreation Pricing and Information guide will help you look at the experiences available and determine if you would like to add on to your first trip.

 There is plenty to do without a day of tickets at Walt Disney World.
 There is also so much to do within the four theme parks.
 Each park can easily hold your attention for a day.
 Magic Kingdom and EPCOT may even take longer to explore — EPCOT because of its size and Magic Kingdom because of its classic attractions.